Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Experiments

 \Cref{fig:performance_shock_demand_pickup_distance} plots the pickup distance in different demand scenarios.
 As expected, the proposed policies outperform benchmark policies in both demand shocks with shorter pickup distances, though the advantage almost diminishes in the extreme demand shock.
-Besides, the increase in pickup distance from the historical demand to the mild demand shock is more significant compared to the drop in service rate.
+Besides, the increase in pickup distance from historical demand to the mild demand shock is more significant than the drop in service rate.
 This result implies that the accessibility constraint works effectively in guaranteeing service accessibility but can hardly support the same level of service (which is often measured by the rider waiting time and, equivalently, the pickup distance).

-In \Cref{fig:performance-shock_demand}, we also plot the results of profit-driven MFRL policy, i.e., \mfrlp{0}, which is trained to maximize profit by closely matching the historical demand pattern.
+In \Cref{fig:performance-shock_demand}, we also plot the results of a profit-driven MFRL policy, i.e., \mfrlp{0}, which is trained to maximize profit by closely matching the historical demand pattern.
 As a result, very few vehicles are present in the zones of demand shock, and thus \mfrlp{0} yields the worst performances among all tested policies.
-This finding demonstrates the importance of accessibility constraint beyond the consideration of service accessibility and equity: it also makes the service more robust towards unpredicted demand shifts and surges.
+This finding demonstrates the importance of the accessibility constraint beyond just considering service accessibility and equity: it also makes the service more robust against unpredictable demand shifts and surges.

 \paragraph{Robustness to initialization of vehicles} As elaborated in \Cref{sec:learning-protocol-setup}, we train policies with the initial vehicle distribution $\mu_0$ in line with the demand distribution $\odelta_0$ when the accessibility constraint is imposed ($p>0$).
 Hence, it is beneficial to check the robustness of their performances under various initial vehicle distributions constructed as per \Cref{sec:vehicle_initial_movement}. \looseness=-1